Here's a breakdown of everything this article covers:

 Once checked the headers and footers on even pages go blank, from here edit as you need them.

-Inserting automated quick part fields
+Inserting automated fields (Quick Parts)

 This brings up a Field window with the left menu hosting all different sorts of fields available.
-It's worth having a look through for anything you might need as it's quite extensive, a description of each one is found at the bottom of the window.

 In my case I need NumPages.
 I have the option to choose different formats and can then press OK